Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Abstract

 \section{Abstract}

-The proliferation of Large Language Models (LLMs) necessitates valid evaluation methods to guide downstream applications and actionable future improvements.
-The Item Response Theory (IRT) has recently emerged as a promising framework for evaluating LLMs via their response accuracy.
+The proliferation of Large Language Models (LLMs) necessitates valid evaluation methods to provide guidance for both downstream applications and actionable future improvements.
+The Item Response Theory (IRT) model with Computerized Adaptive Testing has recently emerged as a promising framework for evaluating LLMs via their response accuracy.
 Beyond simple response accuracy, LLMs' chain of thought (CoT) lengths serve as a vital indicator of their reasoning ability.
-To leverage the CoT length information to assist the evaluation of LLMs, we propose \textbf{La}tency-\textbf{R}esponse \textbf{T}heory (LaRT) to jointly model the response accuracy and CoT length by introducing the latent ability, latent speed, and a key correlation parameter between them.
-We derive an efficient estimation algorithm and establish rigorous identifiability results for the population parameters to ensure the statistical validity of estimation.
-Theoretical asymptotic analyses and simulation studies demonstrate LaRT's advantages over IRT in terms of higher estimation accuracy and shorter confidence intervals for latent traits.
-A key finding is that the asymptotic estimation precision of the latent ability under LaRT exceeds that of IRT whenever the latent ability and latent speed are correlated.
-We collect real responses from diverse LLMs on popular benchmark datasets.
-The application of LaRT reveals a strong negative correlation between the latent ability and latent speed in all benchmarks, with stronger correlation for more difficult benchmarks.
-This finding supports the intuition that higher reasoning ability correlates with slower speed and longer response latency.
-LaRT yields different LLM rankings than IRT and outperforms IRT across multiple key evaluation metrics including predictive power, item efficiency, ranking validity, and LLM evaluation efficiency.
+To leverage the CoT length information to assist LLM evaluation, we propose the \textbf{La}tency-\textbf{R}esponse \textbf{T}heory (LaRT) model, which jointly models both the response accuracy and CoT length by introducing a key correlation parameter between the latent ability and the latent speed.
+We derive an efficient stochastic approximation Expectation-Maximization algorithm for parameter estimation.
+We establish rigorous identifiability results for the latent ability and latent speed parameters to ensure the statistical validity of their estimation.
+Through both theoretical asymptotic analyses and simulation studies, we demonstrate LaRT's advantages over IRT in terms of superior estimation accuracy and shorter confidence intervals for latent trait estimation.
+To evaluate LaRT in real data, we collect responses from diverse LLMs on popular benchmark datasets.
+We find that LaRT yields different LLM rankings than IRT and outperforms IRT across multiple key evaluation metrics including predictive power, item efficiency, ranking validity, and LLM evaluation efficiency.
 Code and data are available at \url{https://github.com/Toby-X/Latency-Response-Theory-Model}.

 \textit{Keywords}: Large language models, Chain of thought, Item response theory, Identifiability, Stochastic Approximation